sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 Through the use of tagging, scope for an assigned role can be automatically extended to organizations that get tagged, and removed when a tag is erased.
 This feature enables scenarios where role scope changes dynamically based on business rules.

 ### Fixed roles
-The five roles included with CloudMC are applicable to a broad range of use cases.
+The fixed roles included with CloudMC are applicable to a broad range of use cases.
 They can be assigned to a user's primary role, or as an additional role.

 Summary of each system role when applied as a primary role in a single organization or sub-organization:
 - **Guest:** A read-only role.
 Can view resources in assigned environments
 - **User:** Can create new environments with existing service connections, and manage environments owned by the user.
 Cannot see any existing environments until the user is added to them
 - **Administrator:** Can manage the organization.
 Can manage all environments in all service connections.
-Cannot view sub-organizations nor create new sub-organizations.
+Cannot view sub-organizations nor create new sub-organizations
 - **Reseller:** Can manage branding and pricing in scoped organizations and sub-organizations, can create sub-organizations in the organization, but not new organizations
 - **Operator:** Can create organizations and sub-organizations, manage service connections, quotas, commitments, and has full access to all other organizations, system resources and settings